tianzhaohaha/tianzhaohaha.github.io/_pages/about.md

 **Qingyuan Liu**, Pengyuan Shi, Yun-Yun Tsai, Chengzhi Mao, and Junfeng Yang<br>

-- Developed Diffusion Reconstruction Error (DIRE) based method to detect AI-generate videos; achieved a detection accuracy of up to 93.7% for videos from their benchmark dataset of videos generated from Stable Vision Diffusion, Sora, Pika, and Gen-2.
+- Developed Diffusion Reconstruction Error (DIRE) based method **DIVID** to detect AI-generate videos; achieved a detection accuracy of up to 93.7% for videos from their benchmark dataset of videos generated from Stable Vision Diffusion, Sora, Pika, and Gen-2.
 - This work was marked as the **[Columbia Engineering Research Highlight](https://www.engineering.columbia.edu/about/news/turns-out-im-not-real-detecting-ai-generated-videos)**.

 </div>